MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 ### Taxiway Usage and Restrictions

-Although there are no regulated taxi routes in Casablanca, it is advised that outbound traffic use outer-taxiways and incoming traffic use apron inner-taxiways.
+Although there are no regulated taxi routes in Tunis-Carthage, it is advised that outbound traffic use outer-taxiways and incoming traffic use apron inner-taxiways.

 To ensure a smooth taxi flow and avoid conflicting routes, it is recommended to utilise entries and exits in a unidirectional manner.

-#### Runway Crossings

-To allow sufficient time for receiving clearance to cross the runway, Ground must handoff traffic well before it reaches the holding point of 17L/35R.
-In order to expedite the flow of traffic, Ground may, subject to coordination and agreement with Tower, issue the runway crossing clearance in the taxi clearance.

-In any circumstance, it is expected that Ground will handoff traffic to Tower in advance.

 ### Runway Change Procedure